fedefloris/Libft/README.md

 ![](https://img.shields.io/github/license/fedefloris/Libft.svg)

 ## Challenge
-Libft is a 42 project where we have to re-implement some standard C library functions + some additional ones.
+Libft is a 42 project that requires us to re-implement some standard C library functions + some additional ones.

 For more details look at the [subject](subject.pdf).